bianavic/bianavic/README.md

 - Pronouns: she/her
 - Ask me about roller derby and korean crime tv shows.
+- Work as a Java/Kotlin Developer
-- I’m currently working as a Java Developer
+- I’m currently studying for a bachelor's degree in Software Engineering

 ---